kanenorman/mobility-ai/machine_learning_app/README.md

 ### Automating the Deployment and Testing

-To streamline the process, a shell script (deploy_and_test.sh) can be used to combine all the steps.
+TODO: To streamline the process, a shell script (deploy_and_test.sh) can be used to combine all the steps.
 Run the script to automate the deployment and testing process.

 ```bash
 ./deploy_and_test.sh